 However, TRT isn’t the only option since, in most cases, basic lifestyle changes can help test levels come back to normal.
 Being overweight for instance directly correlates with lowered testosterone levels, so fixing your diet may help you with restoring them.
 Cutting down on alcohol and more exercise can also help men regain their old virility and quality of life.

 That being said, a healthy diet, general lifestyle, proper rest, and other great methods can help you restore your testosterone levels.
-However, in some cases, testosterone replacement therapy is needed to resolve the issue of low test.
+However, in some cases, testosterone replacement therapy muscle gain is needed to resolve the issue of low test.

 First, to be a suitable candidate for TRT, one must be diagnosed with low testosterone through a physical exam, by examining and discussing the related symptoms along with blood tests.